top of page

 Who We Are

-access the Internet through the Library’s WiFi connection, use the copier or fax machines,
+We invite you to access the Internet through the Library’s free WiFi connection,

-participate in computer and Internet training, view a Library exhibit, or attend one of the
+view a Library exhibit, or attend one of the Library’s many events.

-Library’s many events.
 Our friendly and professional staff is eager to serve you.

 Welcome to the Elkhart Public Library!